- Networking (UDP and TCP setup)

 - Android: Most Android devices support RTSP/RTP streaming.
-Newer Android devices that are running version 2.2 or greater (Froyo) also support Flash player 10.1 and can play RTMP and Flash HTTP streams.
-Android devices cannot play MP3 streams over RTSP/RTP in any combination (audio/video or audio only).
-Android devices that support Flash player 10.1 can play MP3 using RTMP or Flash HTTP.
 When streaming to an Android device using RTSP/RTP, the RTP portion must flow over UDP.
-Android does not support RTSP/RTP interleaved (RTP over TCP).
-This means if UDP is unavailable for RTP playback, RTP over TCP will not work as a failover and your stream won't play.
+Android doesn't support RTSP/RTP interleaved (RTP over TCP).
+This means that if UDP is unavailable for RTP playback, RTP over TCP won't work as a failover and your stream won't play.
 Android devices can't play MP3 streams over RTSP/RTP in any combination (audio/video or audio-only).

-Customers have reported issues with RTSP/RTP playback on the DroidX and Droid2.
-It seems that only a few frame sizes will play properly on these devices:
+Some customers have reported RTSP/RTP playback issues on the DroidX and Droid 2 with streams that certain frame sizes.
+The following frame sizes will play properly on these devices:

-- Blackberry: Most Blackberry devices support RTSP/RTP streaming.
-Many Blackberry devices support RTSP/RTP interleaved (RTP over TCP) if RTP over UDP is not available.
+- BlackBerry: Most BlackBerry devices support RTSP/RTP streaming.
+Many Blackberry devices support RTSP/RTP interleaved (RTP over TCP) if RTP over UDP isn't available.

-- iOS: iPhone, iPad and iPod touch devices support Apple HTTP Live Streaming only.
-RTSP/RTP streaming is not possible to an iOS device.
+- iOS: iPhone, iPad, and iPod touch devices support Apple HTTP Live Streaming only.
+RTSP/RTP streaming isn't supported on iOS devices.

-- Windows Phone 7: Windows Phone 7 devices support Microsoft Smooth Streaming through an application.
-An application is available on the Microsoft Media Platform Player Framework page.
+- Windows Phone: Windows Phone devices support Microsoft Smooth Streaming through applications that are built on the Microsoft Media Platform Player Framework.

-- Other Devices: Most other mobile devices such as Nokia, Samsung, Sony Ericsson... that support video/audio streaming support RTSP/RTP.
-Support for MP3 over RTSP/RTP is not common as AAC-LC.
+- Other devices: Most other mobile devices such as Nokia, Samsung, Sony Ericsson, etc., that support video/audio streaming support RTSP/RTP.
+Support for MP3 over RTSP/RTP isn't as common as AAC-LC.

-Follow one of the tutorials to set up an application configured for video on demand or live streaming.
+ConfigurationTutorials are available to help you set up an application for video on demand or live streaming.

-Note: The Wowza Media Server 3 installation provides a preconfigured application named vod.
+Note: The Wowza media server software installation provides a preconfigured application named vod.

 - How to set up live streaming using an RTMP-based encoder